 Pressure cookers have evolved a great deal over the three centuries of their existence.
 They were primarily designed to reduce cooking time by locking the pressure inside the container.
-The idea worked well and was very well received by common people.
-Its usage in homes and industrial kitchens kept on increasing and in a while, pressure cookers became a must have cooking ware inside most kitchens.
+The idea worked well and was very well received by the common people.
+Its use in homes and industrial kitchens kept on increasing and in a while, pressure cookers became a must-have cooking ware for most kitchens.

-On one hand where it eased off the users with convenient cooking, it brought about some major concerns on the other hand.
-One of them was human safety.
-Since pressure cookers tend to lock pressure inside, they were vulnerable to implosion if not rightly monitored.
+On the one hand, where it helped users with convenient cooking, it brought about some major concerns on the other hand.
+One of them was safety.
+Since pressure cookers tend to lock pressure inside, they were vulnerable to implosion if not monitored properly.
 Back in those days, the safety precautions were not enough and pressure cookers continued to pose threats to human lives.

-Many people are reluctant in buying pressure cookers due to the facts and figures that suggest pressure cookers are potential murderers.
+Many people are reluctant to buy pressure cookers, due to the facts and figures that suggest pressure cookers are potential dangers.
 However, it has got nothing to do with the pressure cooker itself.
-The manufacturers are the ones to blame because inappropriate material and poor safety mechanisms would definitely lead to disasters.
+The manufacturers are the ones to blame because inappropriate material and poor safety mechanisms can definitely lead to disaster.

-With major advancements and technological innovations, the modern pressure cookers have ensured 100% safety and no risk to human life.
+With major advancements and technological innovations, the modern pressure cookers have ensured safety and peace of mind.
 These pressure cookers are equipped with some of the best safety features that make pressure cooking completely safe and sound.
 Due to these amazing feature updates, the modern pressure cooker is nothing like those of the olden days.

 Most reputable pressure cooker brands offer the best products which are both reliable and durable.
-They pose no threat to human lives thanks to the state of the art safety systems installed in them.
-These modern pressure cookers are also referred to as the second generation pressure cookers.
+They pose no threat to human lives, thanks to the state of the art safety systems installed in them.
+These modern pressure cookers are referred to as the second generation pressure cookers.

-Before we move to discussing the safety features of modern pressure cookers, we should discuss the difference between the modern and the olden pressure cookers.
-It will help you understand why the modern pressure cookers are much safer and reliable as compared to the older ones.
+Before we move to discussing the safety features of modern pressure cookers, we should discuss the difference between the modern and the old pressure cookers.
+It will help you to understand why the modern pressure cookers are much safer and reliable as compared to the older ones.

 However, the manufacturers did not have enough to engineer the pressure cookers in a way that they were completely safe.
 Therefore, regardless of the sales, the quality of these pressure cookers was questionable.
 Some concerning factors about these pressure cookers were: